alexandre-touret/lilypond-github-action/README.md

 * Generating the sheets using lilypond github action
 * Pushing to github the generating content

-In my example, lilypond source files are stored in the /docs folder.
+In my example, lilypond source files are stored in the /src/lilypond folder and moved to /docs.
 It's the gitlab pages root folder.